 I love that metaphorical mind picture about leadership.
 I think it is so relevant FOR Doctors!

-Here are two things we’ve learned happy Doctors do:
+Here are the two things I’ve learned that happy Doctors do well:

 1. Show Gratitude.